-A candidate may write appropriately for this level, but have technical weaknesses; or a candidate may have reasonably secure technical control but may have been less successful in terms of form, audience and purpose.
+A candidate may write appropriately for this level, but have technical weaknesses; or a candidate may have reasonably secure technical control but may have been less successful in terms of form, communication and purpose.
 It is essential therefore that both marking grids, A and B, are applied independently.

-Task

-1 Indicative content

-In their articles, learners should: describe what they achieved and how they did it explain how they felt after they succeeded say what they learned from this achievement.
-Learners should aim to use their own words and ideas to write their article.

-NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately even though they may not address all of the bullets above fully or may contain ideas not in the bullets .
+Task 1 Indicative content In their emails, learners should: • explain why they are volunteering • describe the activities they want to help with • say why their friend should join them.
+Learners should aim to use their own words and ideas to write their emails.
+NOTE - Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address all of the bullets fully or may contain ideas not in the bullets .
 (15 marks)

 Mark A: Form, communication and purpose 0 No rewardable material.
 1-3 Presents appropriate information and develops ideas logically to a limited extent.
 Basic ability to present complex ideas/information evident.
 Uses language for specific purpose to a limited extent.
 Uses a limited range of sentence structures with limited accuracy.
 Makes limited use of paragraphing and other organisational features with basic accuracy.
 4-6 Presents appropriate information and develops ideas logically for some of the response.
 Able to present complex ideas/information clearly and concisely with some lapses.
 Uses language for specific purpose for some of the response.
 Uses a range of sentence structures with some accuracy.
-Makes some use of paragraphing and other organisational features with some accuracy.
-7-9 Presents appropriate information and develops ideas logically for most of the response.
+Makes some use of paragraphing and other organisational features 7-9 Presents appropriate information and develops ideas logically for most of the response.
 Able to present complex ideas/information clearly and concisely, with occasional lapses.
 Uses language for specific purpose throughout the response.
 Uses a range of sentence structures accurately.
 Makes consistent use of appropriate paragraphing and other organisational features with accuracy.

 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
-Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
+Uses basic punctuation, e.g. commas, apostrophes and inverted commas with limited accuracy.
 3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
-3-4 Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
+Uses some punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately.
 5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
-Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.
+Uses a range of punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately most of the time.

 Task

 2 Indicative content

-In their emails, learners should: say why they are writing explain their views on the housing problems comment on what they think should be done.
-Learners should aim to use their own words and ideas to write their response to the Email of the Week.
+In their articles, learners should: • say who has helped them • describe what they did to help them • explain how it benefited them.
+Learners should aim to use their own words and ideas to write their articles.

-NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately even though they may not address all of the bullets above fully or may contain ideas not in the bullets .
+NOTE - Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address all of the bullets fully or may contain ideas not in the bullets .

 (15 marks)